AequilibraE/qaequilibrae/docs/source/modeling_with_aequilibrae/project.rst

 networks might be necessary, which is common practice in transport modelling .

-Before creating a project from the layer, you can understand how to prepare the layers for this task in the documentation page for :ref:`network_preparation`.
+Before creating a project from the layer, you can understand how to prepare the layers for this task in the documentation page for :ref:`preparing a network <network_preparation>`.

 After all field preparation is done, one can import those layers into an AequilibraE project using a dedicated tool in the **Project** menu in